goomon/kafka-demo-python/README.md

 ```
 * Target file

     You should write the commands below in `docker/` directory.
-Otherwise volume files are created in project root directory.
+Otherwise, volume files are created in project root directory.
     * `docker/kafka-single.yml`

         This is for single kafka broker and single zookeeper environment.